 The researchers say the rate of decline is similar to that in Adélie penguin populations on the Antarctic Peninsula, which are subject to pressures from fisheries, climate change and human activity.

 However, the decline in the Mawson population is thought to have been triggered by changed environmental conditions, exacerbated by internal feedback processes within the population, rather than direct human-related pressures.

-According to Dr Emmerson theory is that the smaller a population becomes, the harder it may be for individuals to survive, due to an increased risk from predators, or because smaller groups are not as good at navigating, foraging and locating prey.
+According to Emmerson, the theory is that the smaller a population becomes, the harder it may be for individuals to survive, due to an increased risk from predators, or because smaller groups are not as good at navigating, foraging and locating prey.

 Emmerson says this is especially important for young fledglings with limited life experience.

 “Adélie penguin fledglings are literally thrown in the deep end at about two months of age, when they leave the colony and enter the Southern Ocean for the first time, without parental supervision,” she says.

 “I remember watching fledglings enter the water for the first time and they did this strange kind of breaststroke, as though they were trying to use their flippers to stand up.
 It was a completely new experience for them,” Emmerson said.